 Later in the season, even the best kept leafy herbs will begin to lose energy and go to seed.
 When this happens, no amount of pruning will keep it from dying back.
-I plant a few herbs to grow as attractive specimens in locations that are visible from the road, then have my working beds, where I harvest (and prune) regularly, for harvest.
+You can plant a few herbs to grow as attractive specimens in locations that are visible from the road, then have working beds, where you harvest (and prune) regularly, for harvest.
 These pruned plants are also wonderful replacements in the more visible gardens when needed.

 Some herbs, like rosemary, sage, and thyme, will become woody with age.
 These herbs should be trimmed back to keep them from being all woody stem (which does not grow any leaf).
 A true pruning, not just a pinch of the leaves you are harvesting, is best done in the early spring, as soon as you see new growth starting.

 It is best not to prune too late in the season.
 This would encourage new growth instead of having the plant's energy being saved for overwintering.

 Pruning is as easy as pinching with your fingers, to using snips or shears for heavier work.
 As a rule, when pruning leaves and flowers, a simple pinch of the fingers is adequate.
 Remember to pinch cleanly through the stem of the leaf, instead of crushing it, for the best results.